Akash3121/AWS-DVA-C02/Notes.md

 - Metadata (list of text key/ value pairs - system or user metadata)
 - tags (unicode key/ value pair - up to 10) - useful for security / lifecycle
 - version ID (if versioning is enabled)

+S3 hands on: video 114:

+open amazon s3> buckets > create bucket
+- choose general purpose, create a new name that no one has used before.

+after creating, you can open the bucket and upload a file: upload > add file

+you can create a folder and upload the files to this